fghjorth/lqrps17/README.md

 ### Research paper

 Deadline for submitting a research paper is Wednesday, September 14 at noon.
-The research paper should focus on the quantitative/ comparative/ methodologically aspect of your research and be no longer than 10 pages.
+The research paper should reflect a quantitative/comparative/methodological aspect of your research and be no longer than 10 pages.
 It is expected that you prepare comment to all papers.
 The papers will be distributed before the course.

 ### Meals

 Lunch and coffee will be provided every day.
-There will be a dinner for all course participants at a Copenhagen restaurant.
+On Tuesday, September 20, there will be a dinner for all course participants at a Copenhagen restaurant (location tba).

 ### Price

 For students enrolled at University of Copenhagen or political science departments at other Danish universities, course participation is free.
-For students at other departments, the fee is 1500 DKK
+For students at other departments, the fee is 1500 DKK.

 ### Literature